OffByNone/Omniscience/README.md

 		[ ] Use apply to pass in n number of arguments to the emit/on functions that simply forward on where I have added a, b, c, d, e

 matchstick, chromecast, and firestick will need extra setup in the new service oriented arch.
 They will need to setup a service on the device in the device factory of themselves

+when calling methods on deviceservices, pass in the service type urn or friendly name, method to call on service and args to pass to service